blutz/ninteen-thirty-four/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.6.2 =
+* Tweak: If the image resizing feature isn't able to work successfully due to an issue, then the GDPR setting will be disabled unless manually enabled to prevent blank images in the feed.
+* Fix: In some situations the GDPR setting was incorrectly reporting an error with image resizing.

+= 2.6.1 =
+* Fix: Fixed PHP error related to a missing file.

+= 2.6 =
+* New: Integrations with popular GDPR cookie consent solutions added: Cookie Notice by dFactory, GDPR Cookie Consent by WebToffee, Cookiebot by Cybot A/S, Complianz by Really Simple Plugins, and Borlabs Cookie by Borlabs.
+Visit the Instagram Feed settings page, Customize tab, GDPR section for more information.
+* Fix: API error notices would not be removed from the WordPress dashboard after successfully reconnecting an account when the problem was resolved.
+* Fix: Fixed PHP Error that would occur when connecting a personal account that would result in an HTTP error.
+* Fix: oEmbeds were not always working in much older versions of WordPress.
+* Fix: Play and carousel icons would appear very large for small images when the the mobile layout was disabled.

+= 2.5.4 =
+* Fix: Added more debugging info to the System Info for oEmbeds.
+* Fix: Added a workaround for a rare issue where oEmbed access tokens wouldn't save.
+* Fix: Carousel posts would not show images when using the "Disable JS Image Loading" setting and image resizing was disabled.

+= 2.5.3 =
+* Fix: Fixed an issue caused by an unannounced Instagram API change affecting thumbnails in certain video posts which don't have image data available in the API.
+* Fix: Added oEmbed account info to the plugin "System Info" to make debugging easier.

+= 2.5.2 =
+* Fix: Fixed an issue with an Instagram API change causing some images not to display if the image resizing feature was disabled.

+= 2.5.1 =
+* Tweak: Minor update to footer.php template.
+* Tweak: Added support for improved notices on the plugin settings page.
+* Fix: Added aria-hidden="true" attribute to loader icon for better accessibility.

+= 2.5 =
+* New: Added support for Instagram oEmbeds.
+When you share a link to a Instagram post, WordPress automatically converts it into an embedded Instagram post for you (an "oEmbed").
+However, on October 24, 2020, WordPress is discontinuing support for Instagram oEmbeds and so any existing or new embeds will no longer work.
+Don't worry though, we have your back!
+This update adds support for Instagram oEmbeds and so, after updating, the Instagram Feed plugin will automatically keep your oEmbeds working.
+It will also power any new oEmbeds you post going forward.
+* New: Install our other free social media plugins right from the Instagram Feed settings menu.
+Use our Facebook, YouTube, and Twitter plugins to add even more social content to your website and help further engage your viewers and increase your followers.
+* Tweak: Changed the names of the CSS and JavaScript files to prevent certain ad blockers from hiding the feed.
+Original files with original names still included in this update.
+* Tweak: Background caching and favoring local images are now the default settings for new installs.
+* Fix: Fixed PHP warning too few arguments when using Spanish translation files.

+= 2.4.7 =
+* Important: Due to recent Instagram changes, private accounts will need to be manually refreshed every 60 days.
+If you have a private Instagram account, consider making it public to avoid needing to manually reconnect your account.
+* New: Added a notice for accounts that are private which lets you know how long until the account needs to be refreshed.
+You will also be alerted using our admin notice and email notification system if a private account will soon need to be refreshed.

 = 2.4.6 =
 * New: Added a PHP hook "sbi_clear_page_caches" which allows you to dynamically disable the Instagram Feed code that clears caches created by common page caching plugins.
 * New: Added a PHP hook "sbi_resize_url" which allows you to change the default URL of locally stored images.
 This can be helpful for sites using CDNs.